Inti Raymi, Peru 2014

 (Pictured above) Constructed in the middle of the 15th century, the Coricancha religious complex was the spiritual and metaphysical “center” of the Inca Empire.
 While the complex was dedicated to a litany of deities, Coricancha’s most special sanctuary was reserved to honor the sun god Inti, the most central and revered figure in the Inca religion.
 Incas depicted Inti as a sun with human features, with sharp, outwardly flowing rays of sunshine framing his face.
 As such, Coricancha’s Temple of the Sun was decorated with an elaborate array of gold artifacts and adornments, which the Incas believed to be Inti’s sweat.
 The Inti Rayni started that morning on the large open cancha at the front of the Coricancha.
 With the arrival of representatives from the four suyos of the inca Empire, the Sapa inca opens the festivities with invoking praise to the sun god—-Inti.

 (Pictured above), from the Corokancha the royal entourage continues the short distance north to Cusco’s Plaza de Armas or Qorikancha Spuare in front of the Santo Domingo church.
+It should be noted that the Santo Domingo church stands imposingly on the Plaza de Armas, built over the foundation of what was an important inca palace, the Palace of Viracocha.

 A ceremonial reading of the sacred coca leaf then takes place to foresee the fate of the Inca Empire for the up-coming year.
 This modern day re-enactment of Inti Raymi still retains all of its majestic glory, albeit without the procession of ancient mummies and just 1 animal sacrifice at the culmination of the day’s celebrations.